 ~ ~ ~

-My friend, Cheryl, loaned me a book in 2003 called Beachcoming at Miramar: The Quest for an Authentic Life.
-The author, Richard Bode, took the bold step of leaving “the real world” in exchange for the freedom to walk the sand at Miramar in northern California for a year.
+A friend loaned me a book in 2003 titled, Beachcoming at Miramar: The Quest for an Authentic Life.
+The author, Richard Bode, took the bold step of leaving “the real world” in exchange for the freedom to walk the sand at Miramar Beach in Half Moon Bay, northern California, for a year.
 Bode died eight years later but not before he’d completed his quest: To heal and re-engage his own life.

 ~ ~ ~